 As public sector auditors, our responsibilities extend beyond the audit of the financial statements.
 The Code of Audit Practice (2021) requires auditors to consider the arrangements put in place by the Cabinet to meet their Best Value obligations as part of our proportionate and risk-based widerscope audit work.
-The Cabinet meets the definition of a less complex body and this requires consideration of:
+This requires consideration of:

-- The regard shown to financial sustainability; and - Clarity of plans to implement the vision, strategy and priorities of the Cabinet, and the effectiveness of governance arrangements for delivery.
+- The regard shown to financial sustainability; and - clarity of plans to implement the vision, strategy and priorities of the Joint Committee, and the effectiveness of governance arrangements for delivery.